litepub/litepub/lice.md

 Objects that have been security labeled have a new `capabilities` object that specifies what capabilities are implicitly granted or require specific permissions.
-Capabilities with implicit grants are defined using well-known URIs, such as `as:Public` or the `litepub:Followers` endpoint.
+Capabilities with implicit grants are defined using well-known URIs, such as `as:Public`.

-> *TODO*: Actually define a `litepub:Followers` endpoint.

 A basic object that has been labeled with a `capabilities` object looks like this: